 Our intention is to create the structures for a health balance between professional and personal life.
 We have managed to develop a family-friendly culture.
 On average, we have about 50 employees who are on parental leave each year.
 Our VAUDE birth rate is four times the German average.

 Our aim is to do business that is climate-neutral and to reduce our emissions as much as possible.
-About half of the emissions in VAUDE’s carbon footprint come from business travel and commuting.
+About one-third of the emissions in VAUDE’s carbon footprint come from business travel and commuting.
 We have an urgent need to implement measures aimed at reducing emissions.